 - Question description

-- Text you can add that will appear below an item or form question on your collection.
+- Text you can add that will appear below a question on your collection.

 Alternate payment methods you can add to your collection

 - An additional payment method you can add to your collection’s checkout.
 It is an ACH debit from a payer’s bank account, which involves payers entering their bank account and routing numbers.

 - An additional payment method you can add to your collection’s checkout.
 If selected, the payer is responsible for sending you the payment offline.
 When you add this payment method to your collection, you can include instructions on where the payer should send the cash/check.
 On your Manage view, we also have tools to help you manage these payments (record if and when the cash/check was received, etc.).

 - A separate payment flow built into Cheddar Up’s mobile apps that allows organizers to manage the checkout process from their mobile device to easily collect in-person payments.

 - Manually added

 - When you accept point-of-sale transactions and do not collect customers’ contact information, you’ll see “firstname.lastname@example.org” recorded as the payer email address (as a placeholder).